GPX Export Guide — Strava, Garmin & More

 Importing to Strava

 On Strava, go to 'Routes' in the left sidebar, then click 'Create Route' and select 'Import GPX'.
-Upload your file and Strava will display the route on a map.
-You can then send it to your compatible GPS watch or follow it on the Strava mobile app using the route navigation feature.
+Upload your file and Strava will display the route on an interactive map where you can preview it.
+You can then send the route directly to a compatible GPS watch (Garmin, Wahoo, Hammerhead) or follow it on the Strava mobile app using the route navigation feature, which provides turn-by-turn breadcrumb navigation.
+One important note: Strava may slightly adjust your route to match its own road database, so always review the imported route on the map to confirm it still resembles your intended artwork.
+If Strava subscribers want to use the route regularly, you can star it for quick access from your device.

 Importing to Garmin Connect

 In Garmin Connect, navigate to Training > Courses > Import.
 Upload the GPX file and it will appear as a new course.
-Sync your Garmin device and the course will be available for navigation.
+Give it a recognizable name like 'GPS Art - Heart' so you can find it easily on your watch.
+Sync your Garmin device via Bluetooth or Wi-Fi and the course will be available for navigation.
 On the watch, go to Navigation > Courses to select and start following the route.
+Most modern Garmin watches display the course as a breadcrumb trail on the map screen, with alerts when you deviate from the planned path.
+For watches with maps (like the Fenix or Forerunner 955 series), you'll see the route overlaid on a full street map, making it much easier to follow complex GPS art routes through unfamiliar neighborhoods.

 Other Platforms